 Keep it Green and Keep Black

-Keep it green and keep black is a volunteers campaign aimed at preserving and healing the environment for the good healing of humans in return.
+Keep it green and keep black is a voluntary campaign aimed at preserving and healing the environment for the good healing of humans in return.
 According to the World Health Organization (WHO), non-communicable diseases kill about 41 million people annually.
 This accounts for 71% of all deaths globally.
 Among these are lifestyle diseases that can largely be prevented through proper nutrition and fitness.
 Natural landscape, fresh vegetables and fruits are all key drivers of healthy bodies and minds.
 Trees play a key role in all these drivers.
 They provide fruits and underpin natural landscapes.
 Through agroforestry, they also protect the soil that nurtures vegetables and other crops.

 Therefore, every time you grow a tree, you are investing not just in planetary health, but also human health.
 During the Keep It Green and Keep Black campaign, we encourage volunteers and every one of us to invest in your health by planting trees.
 Let’s grow trees and harvest health!
 As black Africans our health, our black skin can only remain stronger and protective to our lives when it is kept under natural balanced weather.
 Once we invest in healing the environment we will have a healing environment for our lives.
 We heal the environment by keeping it green, in return the environment heals us by keeping us black.